 - Task manager - for managing tasks and todo lists

 Why do you need a personal information manager app?

 Each person has their own unique needs for managing personal information.
 Still, there are some common things that most of us want to organize:

-- Anniversaries & important calendar dates
+- Anniversaries, events & important calendar dates

 - Email and instant message archives